marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 Seeing all these websites makes me want to create my own.
 Something great.
 Something about pokemons, AOL chatroom bots or whatever I was interested in at the time !

-The problem was that back then there was very little information available... or at least I didn't know where to find it.
+The thing is that back then there was very little information available... or at least I didn't know where to find it.
 After time spent on forums whinning for help, I only found that I had to download SiteAid.

 For reference, here is what it looked like in all its glory:

 <div style="text-align: center"><img src="/assets/blog/siteaid.png" /></div>

-Since I wanted a menu on the left and content on the right, I understood that I could use frames to do that.
+Since I wanted a menu on the left and content on the right, I somehow understood that I could use frames to do that.
 After some fiddling around with the UI, I got it to work.

-The problem is that I stopped trying to figure out things here.
+The problem is that I stopped trying to figure out things here and started building my website.

 ## Tutorial (aka The Abomination)